-I prefer to use glass mixing bowls, so I can see what is going on in there!
-I have a few different sizes, the larger ones are great for mixing big volumes of Bath Soaks, the smaller ones are ideal for smaller volumes like mixing homemade toothpaste.
+I prefer to use glass mixing bowls so I can see what is going on in there!
+I have a few different sizes, the larger ones are great for mixing big volumes of bath soaks, the smaller ones are ideal for smaller volumes like mixing face masks.

 The measurements in my apothecary recipes vary from just a few drops of essential oils, to 250ml and more.
 I have my own dedicated set of measuring cups, spoons and jugs in my apothecary, but you can use your kitchen ones as long as they are

 You think you’ll remember, but trust me!
 You won’t!
 I always label my preparations, through each stage of the recipe.
 It is important to record the date and the ingredients on each preparation (and in your Apothecary Journal).

 You can buy adhesive labels from any stationary store, but a simple label, made with paper and sticky-taped onto the jar works well too.

 These are the “ingredients” that will make up your preparations.

 Where possible, always buy organic.
 You will be using your preparations on your skin and ingesting them so you want to absolute healthiest quality for you and for the planet.

 Ideally, most of your herbs will be sourced from your own garden!
 Be certain that at time of storage, your herbs are dried well and free of any insects.

 Store them at room temperature, out of direct sunlight so they maintain their potency.
 Label each jar with the item inside and the date of picking or purchase.

 I keep a variety of vegetable oils on hand.
 I keep my hemp oil in the fridge to ensure it stays fresh and buy in smaller volumes for the same reason!